udith51/udith51/README.md

 <h1 align="center"> C I A O  👋</h1>
 <!-- <h1 align="center"> C I A O <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="20px"></h1> -->
 <img src="./images/img1.png" align="right">
-I am Udith Shyamsukha, a 3nd year under-grad from IT branch of VIT,Vellore.
-I have been coding for last 7 years but I have lately gained interest in Open Source.
-Looking for some eventful collabs🤩...
+Hey there!
+I'm Udith Shyamsukha, a final-year undergraduate student majoring in IT at VIT, Vellore.
+I've been immersed in the world of coding for the past 7 years, and recently, I've developed a keen interest in contributing to open-source projects.
+In addition to my academic pursuits, I've had the opportunity to work as a Full Stack Developer intern at various startups, as well as intern at Accenture.
+My primary tech stack revolves around MERN, but I'm always eager to explore and embrace new technologies.
+I'm on the lookout for exciting collaborations and meaningful projects – let's create something awesome together! 🚀✨
 <br><br><br><br>

 <h2>📚 Làñgüâgēs & Frámêwørks</h2>